radius-project/design-notes/template/0000-design-template.md

 ALL of the important decisions like names.
 Your goal is to get agreement to proceed with coding and PRs.

-If there are alternative you are considering please include that in the open questions section.
+If there are alternatives you are considering please include that in the open questions section.
 If the product has a layered architecture, it's good to align these sections with the product's layers.
 This will help readers use their current understanding to understand your ideas.